Rajaa-Rahil/Multi-Agent-Procurement-Automation-System/README.md

    AGENTOPS_API_KEY=your_agentops_api_key
 ```
 4. Open the Jupyter Notebook and set your model.
-5. Customize the search parameters and then run the cells:
+5. Customize the search parameters and then run the cells.

 ### Output Files